dmbarbour/glas/docs/GlasDesign.md

 ### Automated Testing

 Static assertions when compiling modules are very useful for automated testing.
-However, a build-time test is under pressure to resolve swiftly thus usually cannot explore a large search space.
-There leaves open a niche for long-running or non-deterministic tests, such as fuzz-testing.
+However, build-time is deterministic and under pressure to resolve swiftly.
+This leaves an open niche for long-running or non-deterministic tests, such as overnight fuzz-testing.

-To support this, we might express tests as arity 0--Any Glas programs with access to 'fork' effect for non-deterministic choice input.
+To support this, we might express tests as arity 0--Any Glas programs with access to 'fork' effect to represent non-deterministic choice and search for failing tests.
+Additionally, tests could include an output log for progress and debugging.
+Viable effects API:

 * **fork** - Response is a non-deterministic boolean - i.e. a '0' or '1' bitstring.
+In context of testing, this response should not be far or random, but rather guided by heuristics, memory, and program analysis to search for failing tests.
 * **log:Message** - Response is unit.
 Write an arbitrary message to support debugging of tests.

-The primary output from a test is pass/fail of evaluation.
-Log messages are a secondary output for debugging.
-In context of testing, non-deterministic fork should not be fair or random.
-A good test system will apply heuristics and program analysis to more effectively search for failing tests.
-We can also use forks as checkpoints for backtracking and incremental computing.

-We could develp a command line verb, `glas test ...`, to manage running of tests.
-The limited effects would pressure developers to simulate the effects environment for testing.
+We might develop a command line verb, `glas test ...` to automate running of tests.

 ### User Applications

 This is the subject of the [Glas Apps](GlasApps.md) document.
+Intriguingly, concurrency can be modeled by a non-deterministic transactional loop without need for explicit multi-threading effects.

 ## Performance